jlikhuva/blog/README.md

 Cancer research has been, perhaps, the most heavily funded research area in the past few decades.
 Even though this research has yet to translate into, a so called, cure for cancer, it has generated so many insights into the inner workings of cells and tissues.
 In fact, it could be argued that, almost all progress in the  field of Molecular Biology has resulted, directly or indirectly, from cancer research.

 There's no better 'introduction', in the sense that CLRS is an 'introduction' to Algorithms, to this field than Robert Weinberg's fine book, The Biology of Cancer (TBoC).
 Earlier this year (2021) I resolved to read TBoC in its entirety.
-In this section you'll find my synthesis of each chapter from TBoC.
+In this section you'll find my synthesis of each chapter from TBoC, along with my notes on related papers and projects.

 - [ ]  [The Hallmarks of Cancer](posts/cancer_hallmarks.md)
 - [ ]  Oncogenes